stijlist/enough/README.md

 Set up a devcards harness so we can test the UI from particular init states.

 Set up a clojure.test suite for reads, mutations, and chart calculations.

+Understand where errors under advanced compilation are coming from.